-ShapingBio aims to support bioeconomy innovation by providing evidence-based information and recommendations for better policy alignment and stakeholder actions to realize the cross-sectoral potential of the bioeconomy.
-In order to generate comprehensive and comparable information across macro-regions and cover topics as thoroughly as possible, in-depth studies and case studies are employed to focus on specific areas of the bioeconomy.
-This section discusses the importance of in-depth studies in ShapingBio, provides guidelines for case selection and analysis, and outlines key considerations and expected outcomes.
+In order to generate comprehensive and comparable information across macroregions and cover topics as thoroughly as possible, in-depth studies and case studies were employed to focus on specific areas of the bioeconomy.
+This section discusses the importance of in-depth studies in ShapingBio, and provides guidelines used for case selection and analysis, and outlines key considerations and expected outcomes.
 In-depth studies enable researchers to gain deeper insights into specific aspects of the bioeconomy, such as policy instruments and experiences (Tassinari et al., 2021).
 They serve various purposes in ShapingBio.
 Firstly, they illustrate complex interactions, providing valuable examples and insights into how different elements of the bioeconomy interact and function together.
 Secondly, they help identify good practices and challenges by focusing on specific areas, revealing what works well, in what context, and where improvements and adaptations are needed.
 Lastly, they inform policy recommendations as analyzing particular aspects of the bioeconomy can generate evidence-based policy recommendations for addressing gaps and enhancing cross-sectoral collaboration (Tassinari et al., 2021).

-In ShapingBio, cases for in-depth studies are selected and analyzed according to their related work packages (WPs).
-During the mapping stage (WP1), case studies aim to highlight activities, problems, and good practices in a macro-region, helping to identify interesting subjects for further analysis in later project stages.
-The main methods used will be desk research and with some in-depth interviews.
+In ShapingBio, cases for in-depth studies were selected and analyzed according to their related work packages (WPs).
+During the mapping stage (WPI), case studies aimed to highlight activities, problems, and good practices in a macro-region, helping to identify interesting subjects for further analysis in later project stages.
+The main methods used was desk research and with some in-depth interviews.
 There are several examples of cases that warrant in-depth study, including stakeholder involvement in strategy setting, horizontal policy alignment for protein transition, cross-sectoral initiatives for bio-waste utilization, collaborations or initiatives for fresh water management in the BioEast region, existing support with loans guaranteed by public bodies, and functioning technology transfer centers in selected countries.

-In the analysis stage (WP2), cases for various topics are carefully selected and analyzed, with the aim of gaining generalizable insights for a certain topic.
+In the analysis stage (WP2), cases for various topics were carefully selected and analyzed, with the aim of gaining generalizable insights for a certain topic.
 For instance, for policy alignments there is a need to resolve land use conflicts, resolve biomass use conflicts, valorize biomass waste streams, establish a circular bioeconomy, or increase EU autarky and many more.
-While it is out of the scope of this project to provide analysis and to propose recommendations for all of these issues, ShapingBio will focus on selected cases and aims to generalize insights for other challenges and constellations.
+While it is out of the scope of this project to provide analysis and to propose recommendations for all of these issues, ShapingBio focused on selected cases and aims to generalize insights for other challenges and constellations.

 Some key considerations for in-depth studies include ensuring that selected cases provide insights that are as generalizable and that overall that they cover the needs and challenges of different macro-regions.
 Expected outcomes of in-depth studies include the identification of good practices and challenges in the bioeconomy, informing policy recommendations and stakeholder actions.
-Moreover, a deeper understanding of the bioeconomy's complex interactions will support the development of evidence-based policies and strategies.

-In-depth studies play a crucial role in ShapingBio, as they enable the project to gain valuable insights into specific aspects of the bioeconomy.
+In-depth studies played a crucial role in ShapingBio, as they enabled the project to gain valuable insights into specific aspects of bioeconomy.
 By carefully selecting and analyzing cases, ShapingBio can inform policy recommendations, identify good practices and challenges, and enhance cross-sectoral collaboration in the EU bioeconomy.